Shantanu-Parmar/PI-SGAN/README.markdown

 # StrCGAN

 ## Overview
-StrCGAN (Structural Conditional Generative Adversarial Network) is a deep learning framework designed for image-to-image translation and enhancement, particularly tailored for astronomical or medical imaging tasks.
-This repository contains the implementation of a GAN-based model that leverages structural consistency and attention mechanisms to improve the quality of low-resolution or noisy images (e.g., Mobil telescope images) by translating them into high-resolution or enhanced versions using reference data.
+StrCGAN (Structural Conditional Generative Adversarial Network) is a sophisticated deep learning framework designed for image-to-image translation and enhancement, with a particular focus on astronomical and medical imaging tasks.
+This framework leverages the power of Generative Adversarial Networks (GANs) to transform low-resolution or noisy images—such as those captured by the Mobil telescope—into high-resolution or enhanced versions by incorporating reference data.
+The architecture emphasizes structural consistency and employs attention mechanisms to prioritize critical image features, making it highly effective for applications requiring precise detail preservation and quality improvement.

+GANs operate on a two-player game principle involving a generator and a discriminator.
+The generator synthesizes images from random noise or input data, while the discriminator evaluates their authenticity against real images.
+In StrCGAN, this adversarial process is conditioned on structural and reference information, enabling the model to learn complex mappings while maintaining fidelity to the input’s inherent structure.
+This approach is particularly valuable in scenarios where traditional enhancement techniques fail to capture fine details or contextual relationships, such as in celestial object imaging or medical diagnostics.

 ## Features
 - **Conditional GAN Architecture:** Utilizes multiple generators and discriminators to enforce cycle consistency and identity preservation.